orangeadam3/terra121/README.md

 **You must have all required mods installed for the Planet Earth generation to work!!!**

 ### CubicWorldGen 0.0.85.0 or later is HIGHLY recommended, as it has changes made that no longer causes conflicts with CubicWorldGen's default "Custom Cubic" generator, with the Terra 1-to-1 Planet Earth generator.

+### CubicWorldGen 115 has code changes that makes the current build incompatible, we are working dilligently to get the mod up to date, but for now please use versions between 85 and 115.

 ### (Users who have standard Custom Cubic worlds with earlier CubicWorldGen versions and load Terra 1-to-1, might have broken generation on new chunks)!!!!